 Surgery enables doctors to remove malignant mesothelioma tumors in an effort to stop the growth of cancerous cells throughout the body.
 Surgical procedures have been successful in many patients and help with discomfort and pain.

 Anti-cancer drugs are administered through your bloodstream to kill cancer cells in your body.
 Chemotherapy drugs, when administered over several weeks in cycles, can slow the spread of the disease and ease pain.

 Because there is no current cure for mesothelioma, learning your options for late-stage care can make a world of difference.
 End-stage facilities and treatment options help you or your loved one find the peace and care everyone deserves.
 By staying prepared, you can ease emotional and physical suffering in you or someone you love.

 Cancer centers can provide inpatient care for late-stage mesothelioma patients.
-Nurses and doctors work full-time to ensure each patient gets the care they need to stay comfortable.
+Doctors and other health care professionals work full-time to ensure each patient gets the care they need to stay comfortable.

 With the help of new surgeries and treatments, mesothelioma survival rates have improved over the past 20 years.
 An accurate diagnosis and continued treatment can help increase your survival rate.

 Remission involves the extent to which a patient's mesothelioma symptoms have decreased or diminished.
 If you were diagnosed with mesothelioma, you still have a chance at long-term remission with ongoing treatment.